Rubeena-a/wisecow-demo/README.md

 ## Problem Statement 1: Containerization and Deployment

 ### Step 1 : Dockerization

+## Dockerization

+The Wisecow application was containerized using Docker to ensure portability and consistency across environments.
+A Dockerfile was created to package the application along with its dependencies into a lightweight container image.

+After building the image locally, it was pushed to DockerHub so that it can be easily pulled and deployed in Kubernetes clusters or other environments.
+Containerization helps simplify the deployment process and ensures the application runs consistently across different systems.

 - Created Dockerfile for Wisecow application
 - Built Docker image
 - Pushed image to DockerHub